Boilermaker74/Quiz-Bootcamp/README.md

 ![zGame over screen time over](https://github.com/Boilermaker74/Quiz-Bootcamp/assets/135560995/e4e9c1d2-2809-43a3-90d9-d8aac20374d3)

-If the player tries to enter more or less then 2 symbols for their initials, the quiz responds with a  message telling the player to enter only two initials and displays the initials the user tried to enter.
+If the player tries to enter more or less then 2 symbols for their initials, the quiz responds with a  message telling the player to enter only two initials and displays the initials the player tried to enter.

 ![z3 initials](https://github.com/Boilermaker74/Quiz-Bootcamp/assets/135560995/f9b00d37-01d5-4e4f-8199-fc01ec592457)

-Once player enters their initials a high score list is generated and each time a player enters your initials they are placed at the top of the list.
+Once player enters their initials a high score list is generated and each time a player enters their initials they are placed at the top of the list.

 ![zHigh scores 1 score](https://github.com/Boilermaker74/Quiz-Bootcamp/assets/135560995/9c2a8acb-a101-43d8-b7ed-ba530ecdf63c)
 ![zHigh score 2 scores](https://github.com/Boilermaker74/Quiz-Bootcamp/assets/135560995/0b691b4d-48dd-4202-ad78-f6f13f5087cf)